kluctl/kluctl/docs/commands.md

 <!-- BEGIN SECTION "deploy" "Image arguments" true -->
 ```
   Image arguments:
     -F, --fixed-image TEXT        Pin an image to a given version.
-Expects '--
+Expects '--fixed-
-                                  fixed-image=image<:namespace:deployment:cont
-                                  ainer>=result'
+                                  image=image<:namespace:deployment:container>=result'
     --fixed-images-file FILE      Use .yml file to pin image versions.
-See
-                                  output of list-images sub-command or read
+See output of list-images sub-command or read
-                                  the documentation for details about the
+                                  the documentation for details about the output format
-                                  output format
-    -u, --update-images           This causes kluctl to prefer the latest
-                                  image found in registries, based on the
+    -u, --update-images           This causes kluctl to prefer the latest image found in registries, based on the
-                                  `latest_image` filters provided to
-                                  'images.get_image(...)' calls.
-Use this flag
+                                  `latest_image` filters provided to 'images.get_image(...)' calls.
+Use this flag if
-                                  if you want to update to the latest
-                                  versions/tags of all images. '-u' takes
+                                  you want to update to the latest versions/tags of all images. '-u' takes precedence
-                                  precedence over `--fixed-image/--fixed-
-                                  images-file`, meaning that the latest images
+                                  over `--fixed-image/--fixed-images-file`, meaning that the latest images are used
-                                  are used even if an older image is given via
+                                  even if an older image is given via fixed images.
-                                  fixed images.
 ```
 <!-- END SECTION -->